 The Company is organised according to the traditional model, which is the administration and control system that has formed the basis of the Company's governance structure since its incorporation and is still considered to be the most suitable model for carrying out the Company's activities and pursuing its strategies.
 As described in greater detail in this Report, the Board of Directors has established and approved an overall corporate governance system that is based on the presence of the bodies typical of the traditional system (Shareholders' Meeting, Board of Directors and Board of Statutory Auditors), of internal committees (see paragraphs 7, 8 and 9 of this Report) and a detailed individual and group organisation chart, as well as the assignment to the Chief Executive Officer of a top management function within the Company.
-At this time, the Board of Directors does not believe it is necessary to submit proposals for amendments to the By-Laws to the Shareholders' Meeting.
+At this time, the Board of Directors does not believe it is necessary to submit proposals for amendments of the By-Laws to the Shareholders' Meeting with reference to the governance structure of the Company.